nextgenusfs/amptk/README.md

 ```
 ufits ion --barcodes 1,5,24 -i data.fastq -o data
+ufits ion --barcode_fasta my_barcodes.fa -i data.fastq -o data
 ```

 This will find Ion barcodes (1, 5, and 24) and relabel header with that information (barcodelabel=BC_5;).
 By default, it will look for all 96 Ion Xpress barcodes, specifiy the barcodes you used by a comma separated list.
+You can also pass in a fasta file containing your barcode sequences with properly labeled headers.
 Next the script will find and trim both the forward and reverse primers (default is ITS2 region: fITS7 & ITS4), and then finally will trim or pad with N's to a set length (default: 250 bp).
 Trimming to the same length is critcally important for USEARCH to cluster correctly, padding with N's after finding the reverse primer keeps short ITS sequences from being discarded.
 These options can be customized using: `--fwd_primer`, `--rev_primer`, `--trim_len`, etc.

 ####Processing Roche 454 Data:####
 Data from 454 instruments has the same read structure as Ion Torrent: <barcode><primer>Read<primer> and thus can be processed very similarly.
 You just need to provide either an SFF file, FASTA + QUAL, or FASTQ files and then you need to specify a multi-fasta file containing the barcodes used in the project.
 The data will be processed in the same fashion (see above) as the Ion Torrent Data.
 For example: